0xsequence/sequence-unreal/README.md

 In ProjectSettings/Android SDK
 Set SDK API Level to Android-34
 Set NDK API Level to anything in the range [26,33] (We personally used android-32)

+#### Packaging For Android Notes
+On occasion Unreal may appear stuck at the very start of an android package operation.
+In particular on a Unreal Header Tool (UAT) Command.
+If this is the case stop the package operation, Close the editor go to your .uproject file, right click & select **[generate visual studio project files]**.
+Once that operation is done you can re open the editor and restart your android package operation.

 ### Hardware Requirements